-Generally cover letters consist of three or four paragraphs and are between ½ and one page in length.
+Generally cover letters consist of three or four paragraphs and are about one page in length.
 For an internship or entry-level position anything longer than one page is likely to not get read.
 The following material covers the information that is generally found in the six main parts of a cover letter, but adjustments to the structure should be made to produce an easy to read letter that best fits your specific situation.

 1. Addresses and Date